How to Get Out of Debt on a Low Income

 Legal help can come from:

-• NWLC — The National Women’s Law Center has a Poverty and Income Support with resources for low-income families.
+• NWLC — The National Women’s Law Center has Poverty and Income Support with resources for low-income families.

 • The Legal Services Corporation — A nonprofit that provides low-cost civil legal help to low-income individuals.